Glasbury: Turnpikes, tramway, and railway

 Glasbury was and still is on the main road between Brecon and Hereford and Brecon and Hay-on-Wye.
 These roads were formerly turnpikes and a turnpike toll house (now a private residence) still remains on the northern edge of the village.
 In 1843 a royal commission of inquiry took evidence that "The Glasbury gates are a great inconvenience" since "persons travelling from one part of the village to the other pay two tolls", one to the Radnorshire and one to the Brecknockshire trust.
 This provoked an incident during the Rebecca Riots of 1843-44 when one of the Glasbury turnpike gates was destroyed.

 A tramway connecting Hay-on-Wye with the Brecknock and Abergavenny Canal ran through Glasbury, on the southern side of the river.
 Called the Hay Railway, it was horse-drawn, carried coal, limestone, and agricultural produce, and opened on 7 May 1816.
 The stations were known as 'wharves' and Glasbury Wharf was at Llwynau-bach, to the south-east of the village, where traces of stabling for the draught horses remain.

 The tramway was replaced by the Hereford, Hay and Brecon Railway which opened for traffic in 1864 and closed in 1962.
 The route mostly followed the old tramway.
 Glasbury Station was in the Treble Hill area in the south of the village, where three railway bridges are still standing.

 Inns and shops

-The Maesllwch Arms in the northern half of the village is an old coaching inn with stables and is a Grade II listed building.
-Though no longer on the main road, the inn still offers accommodation as well as food and drink, as does the Harp Inn on the southern side.
-Glasbury still retains a post office and village stores, as well as a riverside restaurant, an antique shop, a garage and filling station.
+Foyles of Glasbury (formerly the Maesllwch Arms) in the northern half of the village is an old coaching inn with stables and is a Grade II listed building.
+Though no longer on the main road, it still offers accommodation as well as food and drink, as does the Harp Inn on the southern side.
+Glasbury still retains a post office that operates from inside Glasbury Service Station.
+The red telephone box on the northern side, near Glasbury House, has now been turned into a book exchange.